openshift/release/cluster/ci/config/prow/README.md

 plank also needs a Github Oauth token for updating PR statuses based on the outcome of ProwJobs.
 For now, I reuse the same token used by hook.
 Eventually, we should probably have a separate token per deployment.

-Also, note that plank is reusing the prow config used by hook in order to get the URL template that is set in the Github "Details" button in every pull request.

-Lastly, make sure the plank deployment specifies correctly the Github bot you want to use and create the deployment:
 ```
 oc create -f gke/plank.yaml
 ```